U(1) Fields from Qubits: an Approach via D-theory Algebra: Symplectic Algebra and Universality

+Thus, a link matrix is no longer normal and as a consequence, breaks the unitarity constraint.
+The symplectic algebra at each link treats $E_L$ and $E_R$ as independent {\em velocity coordinates}, conjugate to non-commuting {\em position} operators, $\hat U$ and $\hat U^\dagger$.

 This breaking should be interpreted in its entirety as an irrelevant UV cutoff effect.
-As we go to the continuum limit, with sums of multiple paths between distance sources, this non-commutation due to infrequent intersection at the cutoff scale should become vanishing small in the continuum limit.
-Moreover, when averaging over paths over long distances, we would also abandon the constraint $U U^\dagger=1$, which is not satisfied when we use expectation values for $U$ and $U^\dagger$ separately.
+As we go to the continuum limit, with sums of multiple paths between distant sources, this non-commutation due to the infrequent intersection at the cutoff scale should vanish.
+Moreover, when averaging over paths for long distances, we would also abandon the constraint $U^\dagger U=1$, which is not satisfied when we use the expectation values for $U$ and $U^\dagger$ separately.

-It should also be noted that this fermionic construction of operators in the multi-flavor Hilbert space satisfying the symplectic algebra is not unique but provides a general framework to implement multiple solutions which can be adapted to better approximate the infinite Hilbert space with $M$ flavors and provide alternative qubit implementations to optimize quantum codes.
-Indeed, it is this flexibility of the D-theory framework which we exploit in the current application for $U(1)$.
+It should also be noted that this construction of operators in the multi-flavor fermionic Hilbert space satisfying the symplectic algebra is not unique.
+Rather, it provides a general framework with multiple solutions which can be adapted to better approximate the infinite-dimensional Hilbert space with finite-dimensional space and provide alternative qubit implementations to optimize quantum codes.
+Indeed, this flexibility of the D-theory framework is what we exploit in the current application for $U(1)$.
 As we will show explicitly for the $U(1)$ example, the multi-flavor fermionic space factorizes into super selection sectors which can be modified to give a sequence of bosonic qubit models restoring the zero commutator in the limit of $M \rightarrow \infty$.
+It is useful to construct a variety of D-theory candidates to explore our U(1) examples, which will be carried in Sec.~\ref{sec:qubit}.

+It is important to note that the discrete representation of the link and the electric operators constructed above are the generators of the $U(2N)$ Lie algebra:

+Hamiltonian evolution remains on this $U(2N)$ group manifold at each link.
+It is remarkable for gauge theories that the quantum link Hamiltonian preserves exactly the local symmetry rotation at each site.
+The construction of the formalism would also apply to a model with a global Lie group symmetry with a compact manifold.
+One example is the spin models such as the $1+1$-D chiral theory